sudara/stitches/README.md

 This events API is based on what an app would ideally wan't from a player and not necessarily [the dumpster fire that is HTML5 audio events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).

+Stitches will respond to the following event firing:

+### `track:seek`

+This will seek the track to the `position` supplied in the event detail.

 The following events fire:

 ### `track:preload`